pablo-icm/emm/content/authors/mattia-greco/_index.md

 user_groups:
 - 'Postdoctoral scientists'
 ---
-I am a Juan de la Cierva Research Fellow at the Institut de Ciències del Mar (ICM) in Barcelona.
-My primary research interest is to explore how molecular evolution and environmental factors influence microbial diversity, with a particular focus on foraminifera.
-Specifically, I investigate their use as bioindicators, as well as their interactions, ecology, and evolution, using bioinformatic and quantitative methods.
+I'm a Beatriu de Pinós Research Fellow at the Institut de Ciències del Mar (ICM) in Barcelona.
+My research examines how molecular evolution and environmental changes shape microbial diversity in the ocean, including the use of microbes as bioindicators of ecosystem health.

-Currently, my research at the ICM centers on investigating the structure of microbial eukaryote communities in the ocean.
+Here at ICM, my project investigates the structure of microbial eukaryote communities in the ocean.
 I employ a metagenomic approach to study these communities, aiming to understand their composition, diversity, and ecological roles.